UB Catalog information for CSE 220

 - Synchronization primitives and concurrency

 You can find advice for succeeding in CSE 220 here.
 This is likely to be one of the more difficult courses you take in your career at UB, both due to the content of the course and to the position it has in the curriculum.
+We understand this, and are here to support your learning.
 Work hard, ask questions, and get help when you need it.

 The primary deliverables for this course are weekly labs and several larger projects.
 Labs will consist of short exercises intended to deepen student understanding of course material (and perhaps cover background material for course projects), and will be evaluated in-lab.
 Course projects will be C language implementations of concepts discussed in class.
 Projects and labs will make up about half of the final course grade, with the remainder being quizzes and exams.